KeithDonaldson/ArchSimDB/README.md

 It is thoroughly recommended to run `python3 run.py -h` to look at all of the arguments you can provide to the system.
 These could help integrate ArchSimDB into your existing workspace.

+The process remains active on the terminal until closed.
 To stop the web app, stop the process with CTRL+C on the command line or by using `kill {pid}`.
 The script will take care of ending subprocesses.

 ## Using ArchSimDB

+### Quick Overview

+If you use the default values at runtime, the following instructions will hold.
+Otherwise, it is recommended you read the more in-depth guide.

+1. Sync the data to the database: Go to 'Sync' page and click the 'Sync' button.
+2. View the data: Go to 'Search Database' -> 'View Database' and choose an application.
+3. Compare the data: Go to 'Compare', select any applications you desire and click 'Submit These Applications' and then select the stats you want to compare and click 'Submit Fields and Compare'.
+You will see a table for each stat and a settings menu at the top.
+See the [Comparing Data](#comparing-data) section for information on these settings.
+4. Deleting the data: Go to 'Delete' and click the 'Delete' button.
+5. Add composite stats: Go to the user root directory and create a file called `.archsimdb_composite_stats`, i.e. `~/statfiles/user1/.archsimdb_composite_stats`.
+Read the [Syntax Guide](#syntax) for composite stats and save the file.

 ### Setting up the Raw Data Directory